Request for Applications for Rome Foundation

 Foundation funds investigator-initiated research grants to develop knowledge in the field of functional

-an award of up to $50,000 for a one-year project starting in May 2013.
+two awards of up to $50,000 for a one-year project starting in May 2014.
 Contingent on available funding,

 the Rome Foundation plans to offer these awards on a continuing basis each year.